thilinamb/thilinamb.github.io/3-projects.md

 ### Course Projects

 #### <a name="cp-overlay"></a>Using Dijkstra’s Shortest Paths to Route Packets in a Network Overlay
 A distributed overlay network in which the routing plans are calculated using Dijkstra's algorithm.
 The overlay network is formed according to a Cayley graph.
-The communication layer is implemented using Java TCP sockets. [[Source](#)]
+The communication layer is implemented using Java TCP sockets. [[Source](https://github.com/thilinamb/network-overlay)]

 #### <a name="cp-nio"></a>Java NIO based Server backed by a home grown threadpool manager
 Java NIO based server implementation backed by a configurable thread pool implemented from the ground up.
 The thread pool is capable of handling incoming network connections, processing traffic and sending out data.
 This implementation is extensible such that a custom message processing logic can be plugged-in.
-This implementation was tested upto 200 concurrent users with a thread-pool with 5 worker threads.
+This implementation was tested upto 200 concurrent users with a thread-pool with 5 worker threads. [[Source](https://github.com/thilinamb/java-nio-server)]

 #### <a name="cp-mapred"></a>Corpus Analysis Using MapReduce: Zeitgeist and Language Evolution
 A MapReduce program that analyzes a corpus comprised of books published by authoris spanning centuries.
 As part of the analysis, Flesch Reading Ease and Flesch–Kincaid Grade Level scores along with the Term Frequency-Inverse Document Frequency (TF-IDF) scores are calculated based on the extracted N-grams.
-This program was implemented targeting Hadoop MapReduce runtime and was tested for a corpus of 1000 books obtained from Project Guttenberg.
+This program was implemented targeting Hadoop MapReduce runtime and was tested for a corpus of 1000 books obtained from Project Guttenberg. [[Source](https://github.com/thilinamb/corpus-analysis-with-hadoop)]

 ---
 ### <a name="github"></a> Projects on Github